nwokora/goog-stock-performance-analysis-2004-2025-/README.md

 ## 💡 Key Insights
 Fuel affordability varies significantly across continental regions and countries from 2020 to 2026.
 The analysis shows that Europe and Oceania generally face the highest fuel prices and tax burdens.
 At the same time, the Middle East and South America record the lowest prices, probably due to strong subsidy support and low taxes.
 Regions like Oceania, Europe, and North America, with stronger income concentration, are better positioned to absorb the brunt of these low subsidies and high taxes, while Africa may likely face greater affordability pressure due to low income.
 Overall, fuel affordability is shaped by the combined impact of prices, taxes, subsidies, and income levels, with the greatest strain falling on specific regions and countries that are most exposed to these pressures.
 Policymakers should therefore balance taxation with targeted subsidies, especially in lower-income regions, to improve affordability.

+For long-term investors, this pattern reinforces GOOG's appeal: while it experiences temporary drawdowns during systemic stress, its ability to rebound and sustain growth over time makes it a solid choice for
 **[See All Insights](https://github.com/nwokora/2020-2026_global_fuel_prices_analysis/blob/main/insights.md)**

 ## 📂 Repository Layout